UniversitaDellaCalabria/Portale-PoC/README.md

 will be handled by uniCMS. uniCMS can match two kind of resources:

 1. WebPath (Context) corresponsing at a single Page (Home page and its childs)
-2. Applications, an example would be Pubblication List and Views resources
+2. Application Handlers, an example would be Pubblication List and Views resources

 for these latter uniCMS uses some reserved words, as prefix, to deal with specialized url routings. in the settings file we would configure these.
 See [Handlers](#handlers) for example.

 See `cms.settings` as example.
+See `cms.views.cms_dispatcher` to see how an http request is intercepted and handled by uniCMS to know if use an Handler or a Standard Page as response.

 Search Engine